GregorR/style/STYLE.md

    that is how you would say it, such as “Charles's Friend”.

 2. **~~Whom.~~** Some pronouns have the same form as subjects and objects.
 Some don't.
 Nowadays, “who” does.
+“Whomever” is a revolting word which, like any other vulgarity, has no place in polite speech or writing.
 Note that I actually do use “whom” in most circumstances, so I'm a hypocrite.

 3. **~~Less vs. fewer.~~** I have less than three eggs.
 I have fewer than three eggs.
 Use “fewer” if that's how you would have said it, but don't use it to